photokandyStudios/yasmf-emitter/README.md

 * There is no real concept of namespacing or hierarchies.
 Using "namespace:level1:level2:level3:..." is idiomatic, but not enforced.
 * All methods return the emitter, so they can also be chained together.
-* Methods named following the pattern `onEvent` on the emitting object will automatically be called.
+* Methods named following the pattern `onEvent`, `on:event`, `onevent` on the emitting object will automatically be called.

 ## Reference